Cristup/Students_new/README.md

 - `int egz`: Exam result.
 - `double vid`: Average of homework results.
 - `double med`: Median of homework results.
+- `category cat`: Categories: Under if result < 5 and Over if result >= 5

 ## Usage
-To use the application, run the program and follow the prompts to input either student data or file name.
+To use the application, run the program and follow the prompts to input either student data, file name or choose to generate large test file.
 If you input data inside terminal, then you can choose between automatic generation of results or manual input.

-After input using terminal, sorted student names and surnames together with final results will be printed both in terminal and results file.
-And if data was read from file, then results will be printed only to file.
+After input using terminal, sorted student names and surnames together with final results will be printed in two result files, one for students with **final score Under 5** and one with **score 5 and higher**.

 ## Efficiency

-Program bulds and runs in **9.568 seconds**.

 ### Sorting Function
 The `sort_students` function implements **std::sort** with lambda function for sorting by two keys: **name** and **surname**.
 The asymptotic speed of **std::sort** is `O(n log n)` where `n` is number of students in a vector.
 Lmabda function campares two strings which involves cheking each cahracter in a string.
 Thus, for each comparison, the time complexity is `O(m)` where `m` is the average length of the strings involved.

-Therefore, the overall time complexity of the sort_students function is: `O(n m log n)`
+Therefore, the overall time complexity of the `sort_students` function is: `O(n m log n)`.

+Furthermore `sort_students` function is implemented in `sorting_in_threads` function, which splits sorting into separate threads for even faster results.

 **sort_students** funtion:
 ```cpp